MingoMango17/CMSC134-Writeups/Writeup 2/writeup.md

 From a developer's perspective, CAPTCHAs serve as an effective deterrent against brute-force attacks on websites, while also thwarting spammers and bots.
 This simple yet powerful tool stands as a frontline defense against malicious activity in the digital realm.

-CAPTCHAs do the job for smaller web servers and those online shops that aren't equipped to handle a barrage of traffic.
+CAPTCHAs do the job for smaller web servers and those, but not limited to, online shops that aren't equipped to handle a barrage of traffic.
 However, even determined botters can still slide past them.
 And believe it or not, even the least tech-savvy folks can sometimes bypass CAPTCHAs.

 For example, you can install [buster](https://github.com/dessant/buster) as a browser extension.
+*Note that there are other free and open-source solutions as well.*

 ![buster](./buster1.png)